 "I became interested in science around the age of seven when my dad brought me to a 'bring your child to work day.'
 That day became a core memory as it was the first time I was ever immersed in the world of technology and engineering.
-We created rockets out of water bottles, which I thought was the coolest thing ever.
-It later sparked my interest towards wanting to pursue a career in STEM," Adewumi said.
-"I completed my Bachelor of Science degree in Aviation Science at my illustrious HBCU, the University of Maryland Eastern Shore.
-I received my Master of Science degree in Information Systems from the University of Maryland College Park."

-Adewumi has worked full-time with NASA for two years.
-In prior times, she completed four internships with NASA during her collegiate career.
-But Adewumi felt shocked when she realized that she was only one of approximately five women in her major.
+We created realized that she was only one of approximately five women in her major.
+"This period of time made me quite unsure if this career path was for me.
+However, after overcoming uncertainty, I sought to show young women rockets out of water bottles, which I thought was the coolest thing ever.

+ash I received my Master of Science dealent

+gree in Information Systems from the University of Maryland College Park."

+h Adewumi has worked full-time with

+UN NASA for two years.
+In prior times,

+she completed four internships with

+NASA during her collegiate career.

+But Adewumi felt shocked when she